 The same study found that the hotels that began responding to reviews saw their star-rating increase.
 Remember, customers engage more frequently with higher-rated businesses, so take any rating boost you can get.

 Responding to reviews is good customer service

 You would never ignore a customer in your store, right?
 Don’t ignore your customers online either.
 It’s only polite to engage with the people who have taken time out of their day to rate and review your business.
-Consumers already recognize that service should extend beyond the brick and mortar, as half expect a response within 7 days of posting an online review and 71% are more likely to patronize a business which answers its online reviews.
+Consumers already recognize that service should extend beyond the brick and mortar, as half expect a response within 7 days of posting an online review and 71% are more likely to patronize a business that answers its online reviews.

 Responding to reviews adds SEO value

 Reviews are an important factor in local search rankings, but responses play a role as well.
 They’re your opportunity to post content filled with keywords, highlighting your products, services, and values.
 Responding on a regular basis sends signals to Google that your business is up-and-running.
 As written on Google’s “Improve your local ranking on Google” support page, “Responding to reviews shows that you value your customers and the feedback that they leave about your business.”